azueleonu/testrepo/README.md

 # testrepo
-I am editing the README file.
+I am currently editing the README file.
 Adding some more details about the project description.